Introduction to Online Control: Bibliographic Remarks

 \section{Bibliographic Remarks}

-Optimal control is considered to be the hallmark of control theory, and numerous excellent introductory texts cover it in detail, e.g. \cite{stengel1994optimal, hespanha2018linear}.
+Optimal control is considered to be the hallmark of control theory, and numerous excellent introductory texts cover it in detail, e.g.~\citet{stengel1994optimal, hespanha2018linear}.

-The LQR problem and its solution were introduced in the seminal work of Kalman \cite{kalman1960new}, who also introduced the eponymous filtering procedure for linear estimation.
+The LQR problem and its solution were introduced in the seminal work of \ifarxiv Kalman \fi \citet{kalman1960new}, who also introduced the eponymous filtering procedure for linear estimation.

-While seemingly a natural corollary of equivalent results for MDPs, the existence of value functions for linear control is made subtle by the continuous nature of the state space and stabilizability, or the lack thereof.
-A discussion on sufficient and necessary conditions to existence of solutions to Riccati equations can be found in \cite{bertsekas2007dynamic, hassibi1996linear}.
+While the finite-horizon derivation above follows the spirit of dynamic programming for Markov decision processes, the infinite-horizon theory is subtler because of the continuous nature of the state space and the role of stabilizability.
+A discussion of sufficient and necessary conditions for the existence of stabilizing solutions to Riccati equations can be found in \citet{bertsekas2007dynamic, hassibi1996linear}.

-The development of $H_\infty$ control was driven by an observation made in the seminal paper of Doyle \cite{doyle1978guaranteed} that, unlike in the fully observed case, the solution to the optimal control problem for partially observed linear systems (which we study in later chapters) is not naturally robust to miss-specification of system parameters.
-This suggests that robustness specifications constitute yet an another axis of performance for control algorithms, and may at times be at odds with the objective of optimal control.
-For in-depth treatment of $H_\infty$ control see \cite{kemin}.
-The text \cite{bacsar2008h} presents a succinct derivation of robust controllers entirely in the state space, as the solution to a dynamic game between the controller and an adversary.
+The development of \(H_\infty\) control was driven in part by the observation, made in the seminal paper of \ifarxiv Doyle \fi \citet{doyle1978guaranteed}, that optimal controllers need not be robust to misspecification of system parameters.
+This suggests that robustness specifications constitute yet another axis of performance for control algorithms and may at times be at odds with the objective of optimal control.
+For in-depth treatment of \(H_\infty\) control, see \citet{kemin}.
+The text \citet{bacsar2008h} presents a succinct derivation of robust controllers entirely in the state space, as the solution to a dynamic game between the controller and an adversary; see also \citet{TuBlog} for a recent exposition.

-Although developed in the linear setting, adaptations of the LQR controller are also widely used to control non-linear systems \cite{todorov2005generalized, levine2013guided}.
+Although developed in the linear setting, adaptations of the LQR controller are also widely used to control nonlinear systems \citep{todorov2005generalized, levine2013guided}.